The drawing modes in SlopeCharts are accessed with this toolbar:

 Zoom: this is the default, and you are returned to this mode immediately after using any other tool, since it is the most appropriate mode almost all the time.

 Trendline: lets you draw a angled line from one point to another, illustrating levels of support or resistance.
 You can extend this trendline if you desire.
+Please note there is a PLUS feature called Automatic Trendlines which you can learn about by clicking on this link.

 Channel: similar to the trendline tool, but draws two parallel lines which can be either line segments or extended as rays.